JonasPflaume/JY_ML/README.md

 The gym **pendulum** environment is chosen to be the benchmark of control project.

-Update: 31.11.2022, finished the kernel classes enabling the kernel operations (add, multiply and exponent).
-A Gaussian process regressor has been implemented to validate the performance of compounding kernel on an artificial dataset with state depend noise.
+Update: 31.11.2022, the kernel classes enabling the kernel operations (add, multiply and exponent) has been finished.
+A Gaussian process regressor has been implemented to validate the performance of compounding kernel on an artificial dataset with state dependent noise.
 <img src="jylearn/nonparametric/state_dependent_noise.png" alt="drawing" width="500"/>

-Finished functions:
+Finished comparison:
 #### Machine learning
 | Approach      | MSE           |
 | ------------- |:-------------:|